AnyLogic

 Returns false if the engine state does not allow pausing.

 boolean runFast() N/A Runs the model in the fastest possible way.
-The run is done in virtual time mode regardless any settings.
+The run is done in the virtual time mode regardless any settings.
 Runs the model in the fastest possible way in the same (calling) thread.
-The run is done in virtual time mode regardless any settings.
+The run is done in the virtual time mode regardless any settings.
 The function finishes in one of the following cases:

-• illegal engine state when it is called (returns false, in all other cases — returns true)
+• an illegal engine state when it is called (returns false, in all other cases — returns true)

 • there are no more events/equations to execute (state -> FINISHED)